 By the Numbers

-More than 12.4 million people live in Chad
+More than 12.8 million people live in Chad.

-The average life expectancy is around 50 years old.
+The average life expectancy is 50 for men and 52 for women.

-Chad, considered one of the world’s poorest countries.
+Chad is considered one of the world’s poorest countries.
 The United Nations ranked the country 184 of 187 in 2014 on its human development index that looks at lifespan, education and economic status.
 Available data is scarce in Chad, but the most recent figures show that well over half the population lives in poverty.

 How Islamic Relief is Helping